 Date Published: 18 January 2021

-CNPLaw LLP (CNP) is pleased to announce that seven of our practices and nine of our lawyers have been “Recommended by the Legal 500 Asia Pacific 2021”.
+CNPLaw LLP (CNP) is pleased to announce that seven of our practices and eight of our lawyers have been “Recommended by the Legal 500 Asia Pacific 2021”.

 The practices recommended and the reviews provided by Legal 500 Asia Pacific 2021: